 So, the best way to get Walmart Credit Card cash back is definitely to earn it by using your card for Walmart purchases.

-The annual fees on secured credit cards with no credit check range from $35 to $49 per year.
-All of the cards require a $200 security deposit.
-And they all report information to the big 3 credit bureaus each month.
-So any of them can help you immediately begin rebuilding your credit.
+The annual fees on secured credit cards with no credit check range from $0 to $48 per year.
+The Sable Credit Card requires a $10 security deposit.
+The rest of the cards require a minimum deposit of $200.
+All these cards report information to the big 3 major credit bureaus each month.
+So, any of them can help you immediately begin rebuilding your credit.

-It’s important to note, however, that even a secured credit card with no credit check has some approval requirements.
-You have to be at least 18 years old, for one thing, and you need enough money for the refundable security deposit as well as monthly bill payments.
+Still, it’s important to note that even a secured credit card with no credit check has some approval requirements.
+You have to be at least 18 years old, for one thing, and you need enough money for the refundable security deposit as well as your monthly bill payments.

 Individual issuers may have specific requirements that rule some people out.
-For example, you can’t get the Secured Mastercard® from Capital One or the Discover it® Secured Credit Card with a non-discharged bankruptcy on your credit report.
-But there are plenty of others whose main requirement is that you have enough money to fund the security deposit.
-And while they may do a credit check, most applicants should still get approved.
+For example, you can’t get most secured cards with a non-discharged bankruptcy on your credit report.
+But there are plenty of other cards whose main requirement is that you have enough money to fund the security deposit.
+Plus, while they may do a credit check, most applicants should still get approved.

-The hard inquiry that comes with a credit check shouldn’t be too big of a deal, either, if you end up opening an account.
+Keep in mind that the hard inquiry that comes with a credit check shouldn’t be too big of a deal, if you end up opening an account.
 The score damage will be temporary.
 And you won’t be able to qualify for any worthwhile loans until you improve your score anyway.
-So if you don’t need the best possible score right now, taking a short-term hit to achieve long-term gains is the way to go.
+So, if you don’t need the best possible score right now, taking a short-term hit to achieve long-term gains is the way to go.